-Simply click on 'Enter Activation Key' for OFX DVOs, paste the Activation ID from your email into the resultant window and click Submit.
+Simply click on 'Enter Activation Key' on the left side of the FLM, paste the Activation ID from your email into the resultant window and click Submit.
 The FLM will retrieve the license file and you'll be good to go...